 - Avril Lavigne never becomes a pop singer, and instead becomes a professional skateboarder, even being featured in Tony Hawk's Pro Skater 2.
 In other words, "she was a Sk8er Girl, he said 'see you later, girl!'"

 - A very dark one comes up with Christian Weston Chandler's mass murder spree.
-Many of the facets of his OTL life, including an alternate version of Sonichu and his "girl quest", are reflected here — and take on much darker overtones in light of the fact that he killed 21 people at his high school.
+Many of the facets of his OTL life, including an alternate version of Sonichu and his "love quest", are reflected here — and take on much darker overtones in light of the fact that he killed 21 people at his high school.
 Furthermore, the real Chandler was notorious for using his autism in order to deflect criticism and responsibility for his own mistakes; here, it's concluded that Chandler wasn't autistic, but incorrect early reports that he was lead to a wave of stigmatization against people with autism in the early '00s (similar to OTL's anti-goth backlash post-Columbine).

 - Antagonist in Mourning: After Shigeru Miyamoto died, even Sega acknowledged the designer's contributions to gaming at their E3 2000 Press Conference.

-- Bait-and-Switch: Reading the timeline chronologically up to February 1995 leads the reader to think that Nintendo and Sony are going to split.
+- Reading the timeline chronologically up to February 1995 leads the reader to think that Nintendo and Sony are going to split.
 Then March 1995 comes along, revealing that Yamauchi accepted Sony's condition of backwards compatibility, meaning they're staying together for the fifth generation.

 - Bowdlerise: Fire Emblem: Genealogy of the Holy War was localized as Fire Emblem: The Holy War.
 Unfortunately, as any fan of the series knows, the game contains several plot-relevant incest subplots, which horrified Howard Lincoln and led to him delivering the memetic quote, "Goddamnit, it's full of incest!"
 The translators ultimately had to make several controversial changes to the story to remove the incest and make it palatable for Western audiences and the ESRB.